automata-network/docs/docs/mev/solutions/faas-or-meva.md

-# Front-running as a Service(FaaS) or MEV Auctions (MEVA)
+# Front-running as a Service (FaaS) or MEV Auctions (MEVA)

-In a FaaS or MEVA system, instead of miners developing front-running expertise themselves, MEV is extracted in a variety of ways such as miners auctioning off the right to front-run users.
+In a FaaS or MEVA system, MEV is extracted in a variety of ways such as miners auctioning off the right to front-run users.

 Vitalik on MEVA